-While I was going through a divorce several years ago, life felt like a rollercoaster for awhile.
+While I was divorcing several years ago, life felt like a roller coaster for awhile.
 At the beginning, when I was first separated, most days seemed like the sky was falling.
-Between my young kids, attorney’s fees, financial concerns, feeling alone and very lonely, and walking on eggshells in between terrible fights with the ex, it was hard to believe I was going to be OK.
+Between my young children, attorney’s fees, financial concerns, feeling alone and very lonely, and walking on eggshells in between terrible fights with the ex, it was hard to believe I was going to be OK.

 But one thing I regret while divorcing was all the time I spent worrying and getting myself worked up over little stuff.
 I wish someone would have taken the time to look me in the eyes and say:

 A friend of mine forwarded me the article, “The Subtle Art of Not Giving a Fuck,” by author and blogger, Mark Manson.
 I loved it so much, I am now reading his book of the same title.
 Here are some takeaways:

 Not giving a f*** about something doesn’t mean you’re not a caring person.